Autodesk/molecular-simulation-tools/README.md

 #### Environment Variables
 `PORT`: Sets the port that the server will run on.
 `SEND_GRID_API_KEY`: Allows the server to send email via SendGrid.
-`FRONTEND_URL`: The url root that we use for links in emails
+`URL`: The url that the server can be accessed on publicly `FRONTEND_URL`: The url root that we use for links in emails

 #### API